wavemaker/docs/learn/react-native/theme.md

 ## 7. Multiple Themes

+- In WaveMaker Studio after [importing themes](#6-import-theme-into-a-project) using the Theme dialog.
-- In Studio theme dialog, select multiple themes to be part of the app.
+- Select multiple themes from the themes available in the Themes window to be part of the application.
 ![Theme dialog](/learn/assets/react-native/theme/theme-dialog.png)
-- Names of themes available in an App can be read from **App.themes** .
+- To know the names of the themes available in an application, use `App.themes`.
-- Name of active theme can be read using **App.activeTheme**.
+- To check the name of the active theme in an application, use `App.activeTheme`.
-- Theme Selector UI can be constructed using the above values.
-Following is a simple select UI for the end-user to choose the theme that they want.
+- For example, use the below code to construct a Select UI using the above values

 #### Markup
 ```
 <wm-select name="select1"